 - 1 banana (frozen if you want it extra creamy!)

 - 1 cup pineapple, cubed (frozen if you want)

 - hand full of ice (omit if using frozen banana or pineapple)

 - Place all ingredients in a blender and puree until smooth.

-- *Do not add honey for children under 12 months for allergy reasons.
+- *Do not add honey for children under 12 months.